eproxus/focus_last_tab/README.md

 Focus Last Tab for Sublime Text
 ===============================

-Always focus the last tab with Ctrl+9 or ⌘+9 in Sublime Text 2 or 3, just like in your favorite browser!
+Always focus the last tab with ⌘+9 (on OS X) or Ctrl+9 (on Windows and Linux) in Sublime Text 2 or 3, just like in your favorite browser!

 Installation
 ------------